DaleSeo/mongo-express-course/mongodb-driver.md

 # MongoDB Driver

-> The MongoDB Driver for NodeJS is the client library that handles the interface between the NodeJS application and the MongoDB server.
+The MongoDB driver for NodeJS is the client library that handles the interface between the NodeJS application and the MongoDB server.

 ## Create a NodeJS Project